 10. Drive Oak Creek Canyon, Hike the West Fork Trail, & Soak in Sedona's Incredible Red Rock Views

 Hwy 89a just south of Flagstaff, , 86336

-The 14 mile Oak Creek Canyon Drive, located between Flagstaff and Sedona, is a must on any Northern Arizona trip.
+The 14 mile Oak Creek Canyon Drive, located between Flagstaff and Sedona, is a must -do on any Northern Arizona trip.
 The dramatic change in scenery from pine covered mountains to peaceful, towering red rock formations is quite unusual in an extraordinary way.

 During your journey, you will want to take a break and hike the West Fork Trail: a peaceful, beautiful trek through deciduous trees with 13 fun creek crossings.
 Also check out the natural water slide at Slide Rock State Park or simply take in the stunning views from various overlooks.